Make a claim

 - the defect is one that would be considered to be dangerous

-Before you make a claim you must report the defect using our online Report a Highway Problem tool.
+Before you make a claim you must report the defect using Tell us online

 Appointing a representative